Cloud-Panda/todoApp/README.md

 # todoApp
+We all have tasks, but when you are overwhelmed, trust the todoApp to do what you need to get done.
 ## Getting Started
 #### Download the project files from github onto your local machine.
 Click the green clone or download button on the right.